kragorg/dng/characters/Kragor Grimstride.md

 | **View of Personal Code** | “a pragmatic code forged... on the unforgiving anvil of the streets,” a “solemn vow to memory of his parents”                  | Strongly **Lawful**.
 He adheres to an unwavering, internally consistent code inherited from his family.
 This is the definition of a personal code superseding societal law.         | **Neutral**.
 The code is about “results” and “crushing bullies.”
 This lacks the compassionate, merciful element of a truly Good philosophy, focusing instead on a rigid, retributive form of justice. |
 | **Methodology**           | “He made a deal,” acquiring “tangible tools” (pact magic) to achieve his goals.
 He views philosophies as tools to be “utilized.” | **Neutral**.
 He sees the “equal utility of both law and chaos,” using whatever works.
 This is the hallmark of ethical neutrality, lacking ideological commitment to either side. | **Neutral**.
 The approach is transactional and results-oriented.
 It is not driven by altruism (Good) or malice (Evil), but by pragmatic necessity.                                                     |
 | **Source of Strength**    | Mother's legacy of “personal might” and “self-reliance” from Kord; Father's legacy of “noble purpose” from Bahamut.            | A synthesis of **Chaos** (personal might, self-reliance) and **Law** (noble purpose, acting with honor).                                                                                    | A synthesis of **Good** (noble purpose, protecting the vulnerable) and **Neutral** (personal might as a tool for survival).                                                                              |

+## The Wyrmling

+The campfire sputtered weakly against the translucent blue walls of the glacial cavern, its warmth a small, defiant circle in the crushing cold.
+Kragor pulled his furs tighter before finishing the final intricate gesture of the ritual.
+He pinched a mote of soot between his thumb and forefinger, crumbling it into the freezing air while murmuring the final syllable.

+The atmosphere in the cave seemed to thicken, then pop, like a knuckle cracking underwater.
+The spell _Comprehend Languages_ settled over Kragor’s mind, a ghostly overlay that would translate the primal into the intelligible.

+Opposite him, the white dragon wyrmling had disdainfully kicked aside the pile of pilfered wool blankets Kragor had arranged.
+Instead, Rime-flake—or just Flake, when Kragor was feeling paternal—pressed his belly directly against the frost-slicked rock, absorbing the chill with visible contentment.
+He watched Kragor with eyes like chips of frozen milk, five feet of sinew and frost perfectly camouflaged against the jagged stalactites of their shelter.

+“Right then, Flake,” Kragor grunted, his voice a gravel slide echoing off the ice.
+“School is in session.
+Pay attention, or no frozen mutton.”

+The wyrmling let out a sound like a saw cutting ice.
+Through the filter of the spell, Kragor heard the distinct concept: _«Hunger-waiting-patience-thinning»_.

+Kragor sat cross-legged, placing a hand on his own chest, the leather of his armor creaking in the chill.

+“_Nothok_,” Kragor said firmly.
+He tapped his sternum again. “_Nothok_.”

+The wyrmling tilted its spade-shaped head.
+It mimicked the motion, nudging Kragor’s chest with a snout that radiated a numbing cold even through the orc’s layers.

+“_Ghik_,” the dragon hissed.

+The magic in Kragor’s mind untangled the sibilant noise. _«Two-legs-giver-of-meat»_.
+Or, more formally: Orc.

+“Good,” Kragor nodded.
+He pointed a thick gray finger at the wyrmling. “_Kulkodar_.”

+Flake drew himself up, the ruff of spines along his neck flaring with sudden, prickly vanity.
+He lashed his tail, shattering a small icicle growing from the floor.

+“_Darastrix_,” Flake declared, the word thrumming with an arrogant vibration that rattled Kragor’s teeth and shook snow from the ceiling.

+_«Supreme-scaled-lord»_.
+Simply: Dragon.

+“Don’t get cocky,” Kragor muttered.
+He fixed his gaze on the empty patch of floor, letting his mind slip sideways into the jagged, impossible angles of the Far Realm.
+He seized a stray thought—a construct of pure greed drawn from the static—and pushed it outward through the psychic barrier of his skull, forcing the cavern’s light to bend using _Minor Illusion_.

+In the space between them, the air shimmered and knit itself into a visual lie.
+A heavy, iron-bound chest materialized, its lid thrown open to reveal a glittering heap of gold coins and ruby-crusted goblets.
+The warm, golden gleam stood in stark contrast to the cavern’s eternal blues.

+“_Grumbull_,” Kragor said, gesturing to the phantasm.

+Flake’s pupils narrowed to vertical slits.
+A low, avaricious purr rumbled in his throat.
+He lunged, jaws snapping shut on the hoard.

+His teeth clicked on empty air.
+The wyrmling recoiled, shaking his head, sneezing out a puff of icy mist in confusion and betrayal.

+“_Grumbull_,” Kragor repeated, gentle but firm.
+“It is a picture, Flake.
+But the word is for the thing.”

+Flake glared at the empty space, then at Kragor. “_Rasvim_,” he spat, the word dripping with possessive venom.

+_«Hoard-to-be-gathered»_.
+Or: Treasure.

+“We’ll get you some real _rasvim_ later,” Kragor promised, soothing the beast’s bruised ego.
+“Now.
+Something more challenging.”

+Kragor raised his hand, palm up.
+He focused his will, tapping into the _Elementism_ cantrip.
+He didn’t need to look far; the cavern was alive with frozen potential.
+He beckoned a trickle of meltwater from a nearby stalagmite.
+It came swirling into a globule the size of an apple above his palm.

+“Watch,” Kragor commanded.

+He transitioned smoothly into _Shape Water_.
+The liquid sphere shivered and elongated.
+Under Kragor’s mental sculpting, the water froze instantly into ice, taking the jagged, crystalline form of a tiny, crude dragon.

+Kragor then whispered the arcane syllables for _Mage Hand_, tracing a quick sigil in the air.
+A spectral, translucent limb materialized beneath the ice toy.
+It gripped the frozen sculpture gently.

+“_Zes_,” Kragor said, flicking his fingers to command the spectral hand.
+It lifted the ice-dragon, guiding it in a soaring arc toward the cavern roof. “_Zes_.”

+Flake’s eyes tracked the floating ice-dragon, mesmerized.
+The affinity for the cold was in his blood; the magic sang to him.
+He snapped at the toy, not out of anger, but out of playful instinct, missing it as Kragor banked it high near a hanging spear of ice.

+“_Zes_,” Kragor repeated.

+Flake crouched, his haunches bunching, imaginary wings twitching at his sides.

+“_Austrat_!” the wyrmling cried out, leaping into the air, snapping the ice-toy out of the spectral grip with a triumphant crunch.

+_«Sky-claiming»_.
+Or: Fly.

+Kragor watched the wyrmling chew contentedly on the magical ice. “_Ghik_ teaches _darastrix_,” he murmured to himself with satisfaction, leaning back against the freezing wall of the cave.